Loving all people -- even foreigners

 - Do you think the command to love foreigners in Deuteronomy 10 might be relevant to

-the Bible's call to get the Gospel to everyone?
+the Bible's call for us to get the Gospel to everyone?
 If so, how?

-danger that we can think these warnings mean we cannot love foreigners?
+danger that we will think these warnings mean we cannot love foreigners?
 What are some ways

 - The essay mentions examples of God's people failing to love foreigners, such as Jonah and